Pondering John 12:9-19.

-Jesus raised Lazarus from death…gave him breath for his lungs, a second chance, and an opportunity to proclaim the miracle of life.
-John tells us in chapter 12:9-11 that large crowds of people came to see the living Lazarus for themselves.
-And because of his story of new life, many Jews put their faith in Jesus.
+Another line was drawn in the sand the moment Jesus raised Lazarus from death.
+He gave breath for his lungs, a second chance and an opportunity to proclaim the miracle of life.
+Word spread.
+Large crowds of people came to see the living Lazarus for themselves.
+And because of his testimony of new life, many Jews put their faith in Jesus.

-John goes on in verses 12-19, to tell us that Jesus left Bethany and headed to Jerusalem.
-The great crowd that had come for the Feast heard that He was on His way.
-They met Him waving palm branches as He rode in on a donkey…a humble animal of peace, an animal used to carry man’s heavy loads.
-This donkey was carrying a man who fit the same description…a humble man of peace who is willing to carry our heaviest burdens.
-This man promised, “Come to me, all of you weary and burdened, and I will give you rest.
+Jesus left Bethany and headed to Jerusalem.
+The great crowd that was there for the Feast heard He was on His way.
+They met Him, waving palm branches, as He rode in on a donkey—a humble animal of peace, an animal used to carry man’s heavy loads.
+This donkey was carrying a man who fit the same description—a humble man of peace willing to carry our heaviest burdens.
+This man promises, “Come to me, all of you weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.”
 (Matthew 11:28-30)

 I want that.
 I need that.
 I crave that.

-Jesus was making a public statement.
-But His message was not what the crowd wanted to hear.
+Jesus was fulfilling prophecy.
+But He was not what the crowd wanted.
 They wanted a king who would wave his sword, a king who would defeat the Romans, a king who would establish Jewish rule.
 They wanted Jesus to fight for their agenda.

 Some in the crowd would trust Jesus as King of kings.
 They would submit to His agenda.
 Others would plan for His death.
 Regardless, Jesus moved forward, towards the cross, laying down His life for all.